 STAFF PHYSICAL: You are the staff and are required to have a physical every 2 years.
 It includes a TB test.
 Your regular doctor is authorized to give the physical exam.

 PHYSICIAN’S WRITTEN INSTRUCTION: This form is to be filled out and signed by the doctor and the biological parent.
-This form gives permission to administer any medicines or medical treatments to the child.
+This form permits the administration of any medicines or medical treatments to the child.
 A prescription is not enough.

 DISCONTINUED MEDICATION: This form is filled out when you discontinue medicine or other treatment.
 It is signed by the doctor and the biological parent.